Montenero di Bisaccia

 Montenero di Bisaccia is a small hill top town and comune (municipality).
 It is in the Province of Campobasso, which is in the region of Molise, in Italy.
 It is about 10 km inland from the coast, and about 45 km north of Campobasso.
 The nearest large town and airport is Pescara.

 Montenero di Bisaccia borders the following municipalities: Cupello, Guglionesi, Lentella, Mafalda, Montecilfone, Palata, Petacciato, San Felice del Molise, San Salvo, Tavenna.

+The town is on the border between Abruzzo and Molise.
+The coat of arms depicts three hills, the middle one has a cross on it.
+The gonfalon is made of a blue cloth.